-Except for the above, there have been no changes in other controlled entities during the current year.
+There have been no changes in other controlled entities during the current year.

 11. Details of associates and joint venture entities

 The Company does not have any associates or joint venture entities.

 12. Any other significant information needed by an investor to make an informed assessment of the entity's financial performance and financial position